ruiagmsousa/ruiagmsousa.github.io/content/research/agg-green-elasticity/index.md

 ##### Abstract

 We develop a methodology to estimate the aggregate elasticity of substitution between pollutant and non-pollutant energy.
-Leveraging variation in US states' energy mixes, we estimate an elasticity of 0.6 - statistically much closer to unity than prior studies - implying subsidies alone are insufficient for a long-run energy transition.
+Leveraging variation in US states’ energy mixes, we estimate an elasticity of 0.6 - statistically much closer to unity than prior studies - implying subsidies alone are insufficient for a long-run energy transition.
 A model linking aggregate and sectoral elasticities yields an average end-user elasticity of 0.72.
 We show that increasing the clean energy share without raising micro-elasticities reduces aggregate elasticity.
-Finally, the transportation sector significantly constrains overall substitutability.
+Finally, the transportation sector significantly constrains overall substitutability in the US.

 ---